dmitro3/Lotto360/README.md

 # Lotto360 project

-this project is consist of four parts:
+This project is consist of four parts:

-1- Reactjs frontend
+1. Reactjs frontend
-2- Nodejs backend
+2. Nodejs backend
-3- Solidity hardhat for block-chain
+3. Solidity hardhat for block-chain
-4- Mongodb for database
+4. Mongodb for database

 ## How to run